jannikac/mtp-filler/README.md

 If macOS blocks the app because it is from an unidentified developer, allow it in `System Settings` -> `Privacy & Security` and then run it again.

-The program will prompt for how much space to leave on the device, which device to select, etc.

 ### Linux

 Make the binary executable and then run it to start the GUI: